Ratra House: Residence of Douglas Hyde

+Irish Civil Defence offices

 On 18 June 1951 it became the headquarters of the newly formed Irish Civil Defence and renamed Ratra House.
 The Irish Civil Defence School was relocated to Roscrea, County Tipperary in 2006, but Ratra House remains in use as an administrative building.
 Parts of the complex are still used by the Civil Defence, such as the purpose-built training range used by firemen and rescue personnel.

+Gaisce - The President's Award

 Today, Ratra House is the headquarters of Gaisce – The President's Award.